codeinstitute-davidhubber/ci-bootstrap-beyond_bootstrap-whisky_drop/README.md

 ## Description

-Styling the 'callout section' to draw the user's eye.
+Customising the the nav and the alert elements.

 ## Author